A Generative Model for Texture Synthesis based on Optimal Transport between Feature Distributions: Introduction

+Deep features are computed from the image on \emph{patches}, which are small regions of size $s\times s$ around each pixel, also called the local receptive field of the feature.
+Patches of pixels are the simplest local feature that can be considered in this setting.
+Such a patch representation has originally be proposed to design texture synthesis methods based on simple iterative copy/paste operations or nearest-neighbor assignments~\cite{efros-nonparam-sampling,Kwatra}.
+The patch representation has also been widely exploited for other purposes.
+It is indeed at the core of efficient image restoration methods~\cite{buades2005nlmeans,lebrun2013nlbayes,houdard2018high}.
+Recently, it has also been shown to be powerful in comparison to representation learning techniques~\cite{thiry2021unreasonable}.

-While deep learning approaches have recently shown impressive performance for image synthesis~\cite{karras2019style}, patch-based methods are still competitive when only a single image is available for training \cite{bergmann2017learning,shaham2019singan}, both considering the computational cost and the visual performance.
-Moreover, deep learning methods are still difficult to interpret, whereas patch-based models offer a better understanding of the synthesis process and its cases of success and failure.
-However, patch-based approaches suffer from three main limitations in practice.
-To begin with, patches are often processed independently and then combined to form a recomposed image.
-This leads to low frequency artifacts such as blurring because the patches overlap~\cite{Kwatra}.
-In addition, optimization has to be performed sequentially in a coarse-to-fine manner (both in image resolution and patch size) starting from a good initial guess.
-Last, global patch statistics must be controlled along the optimization to prevent strong visual artifacts \cite{kaspar2015self}.
-We tackle all these aspects in the proposed OT framework.
+\paragraph{Current limitations} Patch-based approaches generally suffer from three main practical limitations.
+First, the patches are often processed independently and then combined to form a recomposed image~\cite{galerne2018texture,leclaire_multilayer_ssvm19}.
+The overlap between patches leads to low frequency artifacts such as blurring.
+Second, the optimization has to be performed sequentially in a coarse-to-fine manner (both in image resolution and patch size) starting from a good initial guess.
+Last, global patch statistics must be controlled along the optimization to prevent strong visual artifacts~\cite{Gutierrez_ssvm2017,kaspar2015self}.